Aliases for HAVCR2 Gene

 HAVCR2 (Hepatitis A Virus Cellular Receptor 2) is a Protein Coding gene.
-Diseases associated with HAVCR2 include hepatitis and hepatitis a.
+Diseases associated with HAVCR2 include hepatitis a and hepatitis.
 Among its related pathways are Immune System and Interleukin-3, 5 and GM-CSF signaling.
 An important paralog of this gene is HAVCR1.

 UniProtKB/Swiss-Prot for HAVCR2 Gene